 No Airbnb host checklist would be complete without some tips on how to send off your travelers in a classy and thoughtful manner.

 Most importantly, thank your guests for being wonderful during their stay, and provide immediate positive feedback, where appropriate, through the Airbnb rating system.
-This will prompt the guests to give you with your well-earned rating as well.
+This will prompt the guests to give you your well-earned rating.

 Airbnb hosting checklist: Final tips

 Just in case we missed any valuable information that you need to include in your Airbnb hosting checklist, we’ve canvassed some of our top hosts on Hostfully to get their advice on things every Airbnb host should consider.
 Here we go!